EdwinWalela/edwinwalela/content/posts/express-route-handling.md

 An important thing to note is that all data sent via HTTP (including query strings and parameters) are in text-form (string data-type).
 To use the `limit` query and `index` parameter, we need to cast them to the Number datatype.

-This is achieved using JavaScript's built-in function `Number()` which converts the argument passed to it and returns its equivalent `Number` datatype:
+This is achieved using JavaScript's built-in function `Number()` which converts the argument passed to it to its equivalent `Number` datatype:

 ```javascript
 // request.params.index == "3"